Posted by africanpublishers on Dec 21, 2012 in Africa | 0 comments

 Post written by Samuel Watson, head writer at www.florida-georgia-line-tour.com.

 Posted by africanpublishers on Sep 11, 2012 in Africa | 0 comments

 Though African Literature seems awfully young to the uninformed masses, it actually stretches way back into ancient history.
 Quite contrary to the popular belief that the Nigerian-born novelist and poet Chinua Achebe founded of African Literature when he published critically-acclaimed first novel Things Fall Apart in 1958.

-African Literature can be traced as far as 23 BC where Ancient Egyptians has not only invented papyrus, the world’s first paper, but scribed accounts of creation, Egyptian gods, ruling Pharaohs, deaths and burials in the form of hieroglyphics.
+African Literature can be traced as far as 23 BC where Ancient Egyptians has not only invented papyrus, the world’s first paper, but scribed accounts of creation, Egyptian gods, ruling Pharaohs, clothing and jewelry, deaths and burials in the form of hieroglyphics.
 If that kind of dedication took place today, many authors would have had to file bankruptcy!
 Furthermore, way before the age of secure calls, oral literature had played heavily in developing Africa’s taste for the art.
 It includes a wide range of forms such as, but not limited to:

 - Proverbs – Most famous African oral form, which is normally consist of a metaphorically-formulated ironic statement, that aims to either give an advice, persuade, give a witty response to a given event or a rhetorical device to claim authority for the speaker;

 - Myths – That explains the creation and the interrelationship of all things, its relation to the environment and the forces that caused it; and